 1. City walls

-The main attraction of Monteriggioni in Siena is the Cinta Muraria (City Walls), one of the most beautiful and characteristic examples of military architecture in the world.
+The main attraction is the Cinta Muraria (City Walls), one of the most beautiful and characteristic examples of military architecture in the world.
 It extends 570 metres and was built between 1212 and 1219, then reinforced in 1270.
 It served to protect the territory from Florentine attacks.
 The city walls were so famous that they were mentioned by poet Dante Alighieri in his “Inferno”, where they are depicted with a simile of the Giants, referring to the city towers.

 The city walls seem to literally embrace the whole town.
 The towers and perimeter are imposing and can be admired from far away.
 Along the route you can admire 14 towers that exceed 20 metres in height.